glisak/Rhetos-wiki/Basic-permissions.md

 * For each action: Execute
 * For each report: Download

 Please note that the records in *Common.Claim* table are automatically updated on each deployment.
-If a new custom claim is inserted manually into the table or in a DataMigration script, it will be automatically removed (deactivated) on the next deployment.
+If a new custom claim is inserted into the table manually or by a DataMigration script, it will be automatically removed (deactivated) on the next deployment.

 A custom claim can be created in a DSL script by using the CustomClaim concept.
 Example: